Overview

 Am I a candidate for cosmetic nose surgery (rhinoplasty)?

-Cosmetic nose surgery is a highly individualized procedure, with the best results achieved through a thorough consultation with your cosmetic surgeon.
-While almost any physical change is possible through cosmetic nose surgery, a cosmetic surgeon from a Cleveland Clinic Cosmetic & Plastic Surgery Center will be able to recommend the best approach to achieve a balanced result based on your nose’s unique characteristics as they relate to the context of the entire face.
+Cosmetic nose surgery is a highly individualized procedure with the best results achieved through a thorough consultation with your cosmetic surgeon.
+A cosmetic surgeon from Cleveland Clinic Cosmetic & Plastic Surgery Center will be able to recommend the best approach to achieving a balanced result based on the unique characteristics of your nose (in the context of your entire face).

 The best candidates for nose surgery include:

-• Individuals with a positive outlook and specific, but realistic goals in mind for the improvement of their appearance.
+• People with a positive attitude and realistic goals in mind.

 How do I prepare for cosmetic nose surgery (rhinoplasty)?

-Preparing for your cosmetic nose surgery at a Cleveland Clinic Cosmetic & Plastic Surgery Center may include:
+Preparing for your cosmetic nose surgery at Cleveland Clinic Cosmetic & Plastic Surgery Center includes the following:

 What to Expect